Skip to content

 swap Collects Swap memory usage

-host_process Collects resident processes (surviving over 10 minutes)
+host_process Collects resident processes (alive for more than 10 minutes)

-hostobject Collects basic host information (OS info, hardware info)
+hostobject Collects basic host information (such as OS and hardware info)

 docker Collects container objects and container logs

-By choosing different integration input names, you can view corresponding monitoring views.
-Below the monitoring view, you can also view other data such as logs, processes, containers, etc.
+By selecting different integration input names, you can view corresponding monitoring views.
+Below the monitoring views, you can also check other data such as logs, processes, containers, etc.

 image